chmouel/consult-vc-modified-files/README.md

 - 📦 List files from the HEAD commit
 - 🆕 List newly added (untracked) files separately
 - 📋 Show files **staged for commit** in the Git staging area
+- �️ Select and explore files from **any past commit** with diff previews
-- 🛠️ Customize sources for specific use cases
+- �🛠️ Customize sources for specific use cases
 - 🧭 Navigate the open files with `consult`
 - 👁️ Preview the diff or the commit for the current selection
-- 🔄 Smart preview window management (no more duplicate preview windows!
+- 🔄 Smart preview window management (no more duplicate preview windows!)
 - 🔍 Show the commit message of the modified files in HEAD
 - 🧵 Narrow to the right type of files with the `consult-narrow-key` (`>` by default):